joss413/joss413/README.md

 ![Web Developer](https://github.com/joss413/joss413/blob/main/final1_auto_x2.jpg)

-### 🏄‍♂️ Hi there 👋, I'm Yoseph Negash
+### 🏄‍♂️Yoseph Negash
 I'm Yoseph From Ethiopia, I am web developer.
 I really enjoy learning languages and frameworks like React and node ,as well as work in WordPress.
-I also enjoy by creating a website by using Html ,CSS and Js.
+I also enjoy by creating a website by using Html,Css and Js.

 ## Skills and Experience
 *   ⚛ React